-The bat index has increased by 42% between 1999 and 2017.
-In the short term, between 2012 and 2017, the bat index has increased by 10%.
+The bat index has increased by 45% between 1999 and 2018.
+In the short term, between 2013 and 2018, the bat index has increased by 10%.

-The bat index is a composite of 10 species trends (11 species with 2 combined).
-Since 1999, 5 of the bat species trends included in the index have increased and 5 have shown no significant change.
+The bat index is a composite of 10 species trends (11 species, 2 of which are combined).
+Since 1999, 5 of the bat species trends included in the index have increased and 5 have shown little change.
 The UK's rarer and more specialised bat species are not included in the index due to difficulties monitoring these species.